School for Advanced Studies in the Social Sciences: École pratique des hautes études

 Originally part of the École pratique des hautes études (EPHE) as its VI Section: Sciences économiques et sociales, the EHESS gained autonomy as an independent higher education institution on 23 January 1975.
 The creation of a dedicated branch for social science research within the EPHE was catalyzed by the Annales historical school and was supported by several academic initiatives of the Rockefeller Foundation, dating to the 1920s.
 After WWII, the Rockefeller Foundation invested more funds in French institutions, seeking to encourage non-Marxist sociological studies.

 The VIth section was created in 1947, and Lucien Febvre took its head.
 Soon after its creation (1947), the VI Section, later EHESS, became one of the most influential shapers of contemporary historiography, area studies and social sciences methodology, thanks to the contribution of eminent scholars such as Fernand Braudel, Jacques Le Goff and François Furet.
 F. Braudel succeeded L. Febvre in 1956.
 He concentrated the various study groups at the well-known building on boulevard Raspail (area of allée Claude-Cahun-Marcel-Moore), in part by financing from the Ford Foundation.

 Independent institution

 Today, the EHESS is one of France's Grands établissements.
 It functions as a research, teaching, and degree-granting institution.
 It offers advanced students high-level programs intended to lead to research careers.
 Students are admitted on the relevance of their research project and undertake at the EHESS master programs and doctoral studies.
 The main areas of specialization include: history, literary theory, linguistics, philosophy, philology, sociology, anthropology, economics, cognitive science, demographics, geography, archaeology, psychology, law, and mathematics.
 The institution's focus is on interdisciplinary research within these fields.
 The EHESS has more than 40 research centers (among which are several joint research units with the CNRS) and 22 doctoral programs, 13 of which are in partnership with other French Universities and Grandes écoles.

-PSL Research University

-The school is a constituent college of the federal PSL Research University.
-Other institutions include the College de France, the École Normale Supérieure, the École pratique des hautes études, Chimie ParisTech, ESPCI ParisTech, the École des mines, and Paris Dauphine University.